tauri-apps/plugins-workspace/.changes/bump-all-same-minor.md

 store-js: minor
 stronghold-js: minor
 updater-js: minor
-upload-js: minor
 websocket-js: minor
 window-state-js: minor
 ---

-Bumped all plugins to `v2.3.0`.
+Bumped all plugins to `v2.2.0`.
 From now, the versions for the Rust and JavaScript packages of each plugin will be in sync with each other.